RobotLocomotion/drake-ci/cache_server/README.md

    After testing the populate / read jobs work as desired, manually delete the cache so that it starts clean when nightly / continuous begin running.

+7. Give better docs on how to add a dummy commit to test an experimental job for (a) populating the cache and (b) reading from the cache.
+Note that best course of action is to observer `tail -f /var/log/nginx/access.log` and `tail -f /var/log/nginx/error.log` while this test job is running.

 [aws_secrets]: https://us-east-1.console.aws.amazon.com/secretsmanager/listsecrets?region=us-east-1